 Beyond this, Dowdy has begun research on two new projects that focus on kinship and the semiotics of indigeneity.
 The first reflects on the alliance-politics of “Purum kinship,” once described as the most “over-analyzed topic in anthropology” in the 1960s and 1970s.
 It will culminate in a short monograph, tentatively titled Death by Analysis, or What Happened to the Purum?
 Serving as a cautionary tale for ethnographic theory, the monograph revists the agonizing debates of Rodney Needham, Claude Lévi-Strauss, David Schneider, Edmund Leach, and others on this topic with an ethnographic counterpoint about what really happened to the Purum people—i.e., why there was no existing “Purum tribe” after 1960, how they “became” other tribes, and how the politics of their kinship structure—once thought to be the clearest recorded example of a circulating connubium—may have contributed to this fate.
 The second project will focus on the genealogical-politics of the “Manmasi” movement—a political federation of sorts that seeks to unite the Zo-Kuki-Chin tribes in Mizoram, Manipur, and Assam through the argument that they are all members of a Lost Tribe of Israel (the “Bnei Menashe”).
 This movement, which began as a political offshoot of Protestant Revivalism, has gained popularity in recent years as many Manmasi identitarians have acquired Israeli citizenship after their formal conversion to Judaism in 2005.
 For this project, ethnographic research will be conducted in both Israel and Northeast India in order to theorize how theology, myth, global political economy, the plasticity of the genealogical imagination, and genetic technologies have altered the ritual, racial, and conceptual coordinates for how the political category of “tribe” is now being conceived and acted upon in Northeast India as well as in Israel.

-Dowdy is also an active participant in open-access publishing initiatives, having served as an editor at HAU: Journal of Ethnographic Theory from 2012–17.
-In 2015, he co-inaugurated HAU Books (www.haubooks.org) with Executive Publisher Giovanni da Col. Most recently, Dowdy has been invited to sit on the editorial board of The Highlander Press, an open-access initiative for works in the humanities and social sciences that focus on Northeast India and the wider “Zomia” region.
+Dowdy is also an active participant in open-access publishing initiatives.
+He has been a manager for Prickly Paradigm Press since 2009.
+From 2014-2016 he was the Managing Editor at HAU: Journal of Ethnographic Theory and HAU Books.
+Most recently, Dowdy has been invited to sit on the editorial board of The Highlander Press, an open-access initiative for works in the humanities and social sciences that focus on Northeast India and the wider “Zomia” region.